Pomacle: History

-Pomacle suffered greatly in 1650 during the troubles of the Insurrection and during the First World War.
-On the second of September 1914, as the retreat of the French army continued, the inhabitants of Pomacle were forced to flee their village.
-However, they are rapidly over outstripped by the German army and had to make a U-turn and return to their homes.
-The victorious counter offensive forces the German army to retreat.
-The front is stabilized and Pomacle, now occupied finds itself for four years at the very edge of the combat zones.
-During the year 1917, the pressure of the French army became more pronounced and so the villagers were evacuated by order of the Germans on 19 March 1917 and directed through the railway(?) station to Douzy then to Villers-Cemay where they are accommodated in the homes of the locals. the families are then directed to the other villages in the neighbourhood.
+Pomacle suffered damage in 1650 and during the First World War.
+On 2 September 1914, as French forces retreated during the early parts of the conflict, the inhabitants of the village were forced to flee.
+However, after the Germans overtook the fleeing villagers and they were forced to return to Pomacle.
+A victorious Entente counter-offensive forced the German army to retreat.
+After the front was stabilized, Pomacle remained under occupation for four years and was located close to the frontline.
+During 1917, the pressure of the French army increased, and the villagers were evacuated by order of the Germans on 19 March 1917.

-At the end of the war, when the inhabitants of Pomacle returned, the church had been destroyed and the four fifths of the houses were seriously damaged.
-At first it was in these ruined houses that the Pomacains lived.
-Then at the request of the disaster victims the Office of Liberated Regions provided some prefabricated huts for their use.
+At the end of the war, when the inhabitants of Pomacle returned, the church had been destroyed and four fifths of the houses were seriously damaged.
+At first, the villagers lived in ruined houses.
+Then, at the request of disaster victims, the Ministry of Liberated Regions provided some prefabricated huts for temporary housing.
 For many, this temporary housing lasted at least 4 years.

+Economy

-The principal activity of Pomacle is farming.
+The principal economic activity of Pomacle is farming.
 In 1933, it had 36 farms.
-In 1963, there were no more than 26, and Pomacle, at the end of the year 2000 counted 10 agricultural concerns to which should be added 6 businesses whose principal activity is not agricultural.
-The principal crops are wheat, alfalfa, barley and beets, to which can be added some other crops such as asparagus, orchard grass, tobacco and rapeseed.
-The yields have been largely increased during the last 50 years.
-From 30 quintals per hectare for wheat in 1949, the yields today are at about 90 to 110 quintals.
-The evolution is comparable for the beet crop.
-In 1949 the yields were slightly higher at 30 tons per hectare.
+In 1963, this number declined to no more than 26, and at the end of the year 2000 counted 10 agricultural operations.
+There were also 6 non-agricultural, local businesses.
+The main crops grown are wheat, alfalfa, barley and beets, along with some other crops such as asparagus, orchard grass, tobacco and rapeseed.
+Yields have largely increased during the last 50 years.
+From 30 quintals per hectare for wheat in 1949, the yields today have increased to 90-110 quintals.
+These increases have also occurred in beet production.

-It is on this land that has taken place(?) on 21 August 1983 The Festival of Harvest the final local ploughing contest??
-It is also at Pomacle that the world championship of ploughing with the association with Terre Attitude, that will take place from 16 to 19 September 1999.